rajkuma2011/CarND-Behavioral-Cloning-P3/writeup_template.md

     ##### python <driving_log_director> nvidia

-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode - No change has been made in this file.
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network - Final model which has been generated on Nvidia model architecture after template.
-* writeup_report.md or writeup_report.pdf summarizing the results
+* BehaviorCloning.ipynb - ipython notebook having different models (lenet, nvida etc.).

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing